-Parents will always be contacted in advance of a Behaviour Review Meeting to ensure that they are fully informed of the reasons for the meeting, how it will be conducted, and what any possible outcomes might be.
+Parents will always be contacted in advance of a Behaviour Review Meeting to ensure that they are fully informed of the reasons for the meeting and what any possible outcomes might be.

 Parental attendance is usually expected.
 The Housemaster/mistress may represent parents of a boarding pupil.
 If parents are unable or unwilling to attend a Behaviour Review Meeting, it may be conducted in their absence at the school's discretion.
 Parents will be informed in writing of the outcome.